 Union Recognition

-The Company recognizes the Union as the exclusive collective bargaining representative with respect to rates of pay, wages, hours of employment and other conditions of employment for all Resimenes Process Operators, Lead Resimenes Process Operators, Resimene PVR Operators and Resimenes Quality Control Analysts at the Company’s Indian Orchard Facility.
+The Company recognizes the Union as the exclusive collective bargaining representative with respect to rates of pay, wages, hours of employment and other conditions of employment for all Resimenes Process Operators, Lead Resimenes Process Operators, Resimene PVR Operators, Quality Control Analyst/Downstairs Operator and Resimenes Quality Control Analysts at the Company’s Indian Orchard Facility.
+It is agreed that the terms “employee” and “employees” for the purposes of this Agreement shall include only those employees in the bargaining unit set forth in this Article.
 All other employees are excluded.

 ARTICLE 2